aaronsaray/aaronsaray.com/README.md

 Because of the way Jekyll on Github Pages works, we can't use the tagging plugins.
 So, we have to build our own.
 This is done from collections.
 In order to create a new tag, run the `bt tag-name` workflow command where `tag-name` is the new tag you wish to add to the system.
 (This will create a template for the xml and for the pages).
-This is provied by `Blog New Tag.alfredworkflow` file.
+This is provided by `Blog New Tag.alfredworkflow` file.

 ## Writing Standards